-Appointment Requirements : (a) Promotion Promotion rank for Assistant Masters/Mistresses.
-Please refer to Any Other Remarks below. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
+Appointment Requirements :] Promotion Promotion rank for Assistant Masters/Mistresses.
+Please refer to Any Other Remarks below.
+1 1 1 1 Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
-Type of Work: Secondary Schools (a) Class teaching of academic subjects up to Secondary 5 level and/or of cultural/technical/practical subjects up to Secondary 7 level in a secondary school; or (b) Performing duties of special responsibility in addition to class teaching in a secondary school. ary Schools cipal of a primary school with 12 to 23 classes.
-Class of a ial Schools s teaching up to Secondary 5 in the secondary section special school or performing duties of special onsibility.
+Type of Work : (a) (b) (b) (c) (c) (c) (c) (c) (c) (c) (c) (c) (c dary SchoolsClass teaching of academic subjects up toSecondary5leveland/orofcultural/technical/practical subjects up to Secondary6level in a secondary school; or(updated on 1 April 2013)Performing duties of special responsibility inaddition to class teaching in a secondary school.
+Primary Schools Principal of a primary school with 12 to 23 classes.
+Class of a al Schools teaching up to Secondary 5 in the secondary section special school or performing duties of special nsibility.
 Promotion Prospects: N.A.
-Any Other Remarks : ndary Schools Starting from the 2008/09 school year, Principal Assistant Masters/Mistresses with a recognised degree plus teacher training (or equivalent) may apply for re-grading to Senior Graduate Masters/Mistresses in his/her serving school to fill up new Senior Graduate Master/Mistress posts created under the graduate teacher ratio.
-Upon successful re-grading or natural wastage of a serving Principal Assistant Master/Mistress, the practice of upgrading a Senior Assistant Master/Mistress post to a Principal Assistant Master/Mistress post for a secondary school with 24 or more classes will cease with immediate effect.
+Any Other Remarks: (a) S A d a N u c s F U dary Schools Starting from the 2008/09 school year, Principal Assistant Masters/Mistresses with a recognised legree plus teacher training (or equivalent) may apply for re-grading to Senior Graduate Masters/Mistresses in his/her serving school to fill up new Senior Graduate Master/Mistress posts created under the graduate teacher ratio.
+Upon uccessful re-grading or natural wastage of a serving Principal Assistant Master/Mistress, the practice of upgrading a Senior Assistant Master/Mistress post to a Principal Assistant Master/Mistress post for a with immediate effect.